fgmart/fgmart.github.io/_pages/grad.md

 **What prior experience is required to be successful?**

-Generally, you should have technical background in a science or engineering field (an undergraduate degree).
-It's OK if you don't have a computer science background specifically; prior programming experience is helpful in this case.
+Generally, you should have technical background in a science or engineering field (i.e., an undergraduate degree).
+It's OK if you don't have computer science background specifically; prior programming experience is helpful in this case.

 For our MS programs, we may stipulate up to two required &#147;bridge